realworldocaml/book/other-notes/00-outline.md

 1. **Syntax Extensions**
       - The syntax extensions that come with Core, and how to use them and inspect the intermediate code that they generate.
-      - The key ones to cover are: `sexplib` for serialising a value to an s-expression string, and `fieldslib` and `variantslib` for iterating over the fields of a record and variant respectively.
+      - The ones to cover are:
+         - `sexplib` for serialising a value to an s-expression string
+         - `fieldslib` and `variantslib` for providing first-class values for interacting with record fields and variant constructors and for iterating over them.
-      - Maybe also, `bin-prot` for binary protocols and `pa_compare` for efficient comparison.
+         - `bin-prot` for efficient binary serialization
+         - `pa_compare` for efficient type-specific comparison

 ### Part II: Advanced Topics